 Queen’s Law is a vibrant and collegial community, with a longstanding commitment to an inclusive and accessible legal education.
 As well as dedicated scholars, our law school is involved in community service and outreach, charitable fundraising, student club activities and student government.
 There are over 30 student clubs with over 300 students involved, and over 10 intramural teams.

-In the fall, the Faculty of Law offers an Orientation week for the incoming first-year class and new upper-year students to Queen’s Law, which runs from September 1 – September 6, 2019. in both terms the faculty hosts formal and informal welcome events, including registration, a tour of the law school, and an academic orientation.
+In the fall, the Faculty of Law offers an Orientation week for the incoming first-year class and new upper-year students to Queen’s Law, which runs from September 1 – September 6, 2019.
+In the winter, students are invited to attend a general orientation for all incoming Queen's exchange students.

 Students are encouraged to contact the Queen’s University International Centre (QUIC) before arriving in Kingston, and to visit it soon after arrival.
 The International Centre welcomes and assists all international students studying at Queen's, and many useful programs and services are available.